 Things You Need

-Textbook: There is no book to buy for this course.
-This course is taught from a free, open website that links to many art and music sources on the Internet that contain biographies, video, and image galleries.
+Textbook: There is no book to buy for the course.
+This course is taught with a free, open website that links to many art and music sources on the Internet, which contain biographies, video, and image galleries.

 When you go to the learning management system we call "Carmen," you will be one click away from everything you need to do, divided into weekly modules.